RunLLM/aqueduct/.github/pull_request_template.md

 - [ ] This PR involves UI changes
   - [ ] All manual_qa_tests workflows works with this feature.
   - [ ] Critical integration registration works with this feature. (k8s, s3, and snowflakes) Refer to https://www.notion.so/aqueducthq/Compute-Resource-Setup-Guide-c83e25e1bc6847efbb226f6fc86fa5cd on connecting to integrations.
-  - [ ] If changing a component, all callers to this component are updated.
+  - [ ] If changing a shared component, ensure all callers to this component are updated.
   - [ ] Included a loom demo / screenshot for this feature.